Akhilrathor/Vayu/Vayu/Ans.md

 👉 Type erasure wraps a PAT so it can be used as a concrete type.
 For example, AnySequence<Element> wraps a Sequence to hide its concrete type.

+## Q. 75) what is delegate?
+Ans

+// 1.
+The Protocol (Delegate)
+protocol MyCustomViewDelegate: AnyObject {
+    func didTapButton()
+}

+// 2.
+The Delegating Object
+class MyCustomView: UIView {
+    weak var delegate: MyCustomViewDelegate?

+    @objc func buttonTapped() {
+        // 5.
+The delegating object notifies its delegate delegate?.didTapButton()
+    }
+}

+// 3.
+The Delegate Object (conforms to the protocol) class MyViewController: UIViewController, MyCustomViewDelegate {

+    let customView = MyCustomView()

+    override func viewDidLoad() {
+        super.viewDidLoad()
+        // 4.
+Assign the delegate
+        customView.delegate = self
+    }

+    // 3.
+Implements the delegate method
+    func didTapButton() {
+        print("Button was tapped inside the custom view!")
+        // Handle the event from the custom view
+    }
+}

+Interview Questions and Answers:

+1. What problem does the delegate pattern solve?
+It decouples code, allowing one object to delegate responsibilities to another without needing explicit knowledge of that object's implementation.

+2. Why should delegate properties be declared weak?
+To avoid strong reference cycles (retain cycles) and prevent memory leaks, especially when delegates are typically view controllers.

+3. Where is the delegate pattern used in iOS frameworks?
+Common examples include UITableViewDelegate, UITextFieldDelegate, and UICollectionViewDelegate for handling user interactions.

+4. How does the delegate pattern differ from observers or closures?
+Delegates create a strict one-to-one relationship and define a clear contract through protocols, while observers enable one-to-many communication and closures are inline, single-use callback blocks.

+## Q. 77) difference between Swift 4 , Swift 5 and Swift 6?
+Ans

+Here is a concise, point-wise comparison highlighting key differences between Swift 4, Swift 5, and Swift 6:

+Swift 4
+* Introduced significant stability improvements over Swift 3.

+* Added Codable protocol for easy JSON encoding and decoding.

+* Improved string handling with enhanced Unicode and extended grapheme cluster support.

+* Improved dictionary & set algorithms for better performance.

+* Enhanced keypaths for strongly typed, key-path expressions.

+* Focused on source compatibility without breaking existing Swift 3 code.

+Swift 5
+* Introduced ABI (Application Binary Interface) stability, enabling smaller app sizes and better compatibility.

+* Added Result type for standardized error handling.

+* Introduced new string interpolation API for customizable string interpolation.

+* Improved Compiler diagnostics and performance.

+* Added raw strings syntax, dynamic callable types, and @dynamicCallable.

+* Introduced property wrappers to simplify state management (Swift 5.1+).

+* Added concurrency features like async/await (in Swift 5.5).

+* Binary framework stability allowing Swift libraries to be embedded and reused without recompilation.

+Swift 6 (Major Milestone)
+* Focuses heavily on strict concurrency enforcement and eliminating data races.

+* Requires explicit await keyword for calling actor methods to prevent race conditions.

+* Introduces typed throws allowing functions to declare specific error types they throw.

+* Added support for regex literals simplifying pattern matching without verbose API calls.

+* Introduced noncopyable types to control data copying and transfer ownership, enhancing safety especially for sensitive data.

+* Stricter compiler rules for concurrency and actor isolation leading to safer, more predictable asynchronous code.

+* Swift 6 brings the culmination of incremental improvements from Swift 5.x series, turning them into enforced language rules.

+* Migration to Swift 6 can generate many warnings/errors due to stricter rules, requiring codebase adjustments.

+## Q. 78) why Swift is protocol oriented and objective c is not?
+Ans

+Swift is called a Protocol-Oriented Programming (POP) language because protocols are the primary way to define behavioral blueprints, and Swift allows default implementations, extensions, protocol composition, and generics with associated types.
+Objective-C, on the other hand, is primarily Object-Oriented, where classes and inheritance are the main abstraction tools, and protocols are only used as optional “contracts” without default implementations.

+In Objective-C (protocols are limited):

+* Protocols can only declare method signatures.

+* No default implementation → every conforming class must implement all methods.

+* Multiple inheritance is not supported, and protocols don’t help with code reuse.

+In Swift (protocol-oriented features):

+* Protocols can define properties + methods.

+* Protocol extensions allow default implementations.

+* Supports protocol composition (A & B), associated types, and works seamlessly with generics.

+* Promotes composition over inheritance, avoiding class hierarchies.

+Q1.
+Why is Swift called Protocol-Oriented Programming language?
+👉 Because it emphasizes protocols as the primary abstraction instead of class inheritance.
+Protocols define what a type should do, and extensions can provide how.
+This enables flexible code reuse, avoids deep hierarchies, and encourages composition.

+Q2.
+Why isn’t Objective-C protocol-oriented?
+👉 Objective-C protocols cannot provide default implementations.
+They only declare methods, leaving implementations entirely to conforming classes.
+This makes protocols weaker compared to Swift, where protocols are first-class citizens with extensions, generics, and associated types.

+Q3.
+What’s the advantage of protocol-oriented over class inheritance?
+👉 Protocols allow multiple conformance (a struct can conform to many protocols), promote composition over inheritance, reduce tight coupling, and work with value types (structs/enums) — which classes/inheritance cannot do efficiently.

+Q4.
+Give a real iOS framework example of protocol-oriented design.
+👉 UITableViewDataSource and UITableViewDelegate are protocol-based.
+In Swift, they can even have default implementations via extensions, reducing boilerplate code.

+## Q. 80) what is hierarchy of uibutton in ios?
+Ans.

+In UIKit, every UI component is part of the UIView hierarchy.
+UIButton is a subclass of UIControl, which itself is a subclass of UIView.
+This hierarchy gives UIButton all the behaviors of a view (layout, drawing) and control (handling touch events).

+NSObject
+   ↳ UIResponder
+        ↳ UIView
+             ↳ UIControl
+                  ↳ UIButton

+* NSObject → Base class for most Objective-C classes.

+* UIResponder → Adds event-handling (touches, gestures, motion).

+* UIView → Provides drawing, layout, animations.

+* UIControl → Adds target–action mechanism for user interactions.

+* UIButton → A concrete subclass for tap-able buttons with title, image, and state.